 \section{Introduction}

-The phenomenon of light bending as it traverses through a gravitational field stands as one of the initial forecasts of general relativity (GR), marking a pivotal moment in its validation \cite{01,02}.
-Subsequently, gravitational lenses have emerged as indispensable tools within astrophysics and cosmology \cite{03,04}, facilitating investigations into the structural distribution \cite{05,06}, dark matter dynamics \cite{07}, and a myriad of other topics \cite{08,09,010,011,012,013,014,015}.
+The bending of light as it moves through a gravitational field was one of the first predictions of general relativity (GR), which played a crucial role in proving its validity \cite{01,02}.
+Since then, gravitational lenses have become essential tools in astrophysics and cosmology \cite{03,04}, helping to study various aspects such as matter distributions \cite{05,06}, dynamics of dark matter \cite{07}, and many other topics \cite{08,09,010,011,012,013,014,015}.

-Einstein's prediction, originally conceived within the framework of the weak field approximation, primarily addresses scenarios where light rays traverse vast distances from the gravitational lens's source.
-Recent strides, notably the detection of gravitational waves by the LIGO--Virgo collaboration \cite{016,017,018}, have ushered in a novel avenue for exploration.
-This entails delving into cosmological inquiries by leveraging gravitational waves to probe the universe.
-Specifically, this includes scrutinizing the effects of gravitational lensing within the confines of the weak field approximation \cite{019,020} and related studies referenced therein.
+Einstein's prediction, initially formulated within the weak field approximation, mainly deals with situations where light travels long distances from the source of a gravitational lens.
+Recent advancements, such as the detection of gravitational waves by the LIGO-Virgo collaboration \cite{016,017,018}, have opened up new aspects for exploration.
+This involves using gravitational waves to investigate cosmological aspects, including the study of gravitational lensing within the framework of the weak field approximation \cite{019,020}.

-In the realm of strong gravitational fields, where light rays graze perilously close to the source of the lens, typically embodied by compact entities like black holes, the angular deflection of light undergoes dramatic amplification.
-The pioneering investigations into gravitational lenses within this strong field regime trace back to seminal works such as the Schwarszchild spacetime study \cite{021}, later extended to encompass general spherically symmetric and static spacetimes \cite{022}.
+In regions with intense gravitational fields, where light rays passe very closely to the source of the lens, often represented by compact objects like a black hole, the bending of light is greatly magnified.
+The early studies on gravitational lenses within this strong field scenario can be traced back to significant works such as the Schwarzschild spacetime analysis \cite{021}, which was later expanded to include general spherically symmetric and static spacetimes \cite{022}.